lauracastadiaz/lauracastadiaz/README.md

 - 🌐 I have experience in remote work and am highly **self-taught**, having previously held other remote positions.

-- 🚀 I successfully completed a solo project using the **Laravel** framework, working extensively with databases and managing the entire development process.
+- 🚀 I successfully completed a solo project using **Laravel**, working extensively with databases and managing the entire development process.

-- 🏢 I completed my internship at Xpanse Studio, where I gained hands-on experience in real-world projects, **all in a remote work environment**.
+- 🏢 I completed my internship, where I gained hands-on experience in real-world projects, **all in a remote work environment**.

 - 🔭 I studied DAW at **Medac**